 Reproduce or store in or transmit to any other website, newsgroup, mailing list, electronic bulletin board, server or other storage device connected to a network or regularly or systematically store in electronic or print form, all or any part of the Economist Content; or

-modify, publish, transmit, participate in the transfer or sale of, reproduce, create derivative works from, distribute, perform, display, or in any way exploit all or any part of the Economist Content (including as part of any library, archive or similar service) without the prior written consent of The Economist Group; or
+modify, publish, transmit, participate in the transfer or sale of, reproduce, create derivative works from, distribute, perform, display, or in any way exploit all or any part of the Economist Content (including as part of any library, archive or similar service);

-remove the copyright or trade mark notice from any copies of Economist Content made under these Terms.
+remove the copyright or trade mark notice from any copies of Economist Content;

 Any use of Economist Content not specifically permitted above is expressly prohibited.
-Requests for permission for other uses may be sent to the Rights and Syndication department, by email at [email protected] or by post to 20 Cabot Square, London E14 4QW and may be subject to a fee.
+Requests for permission for other uses may be sent to the Rights and Syndication department, by email at [email protected] or by post to The Adelphi, 1-11 John Adam Street, London, WC2N 6HTand may be subject to a fee.

 Registration, Passwords and Responsibilities